 90 day pay doctor cheque scheme

-The scheme allows us to cancel a patient cheque for some health professionals when they don't receive it, or it hasn’t been banked after 90 days.
+The scheme allows us to cancel a patient cheque for some health professionals when they don't get it, or it hasn’t been banked after 90 days.

 How the scheme works

-When a patient lodges an unpaid or partially paid medical account with us for payment, we send the patient a Pay Doctor Via Claimant (PDVC) cheque.
+When a claim is lodged with us for an unpaid or partially paid medical account, we send the patient a Pay Doctor Via Claimant (PDVC) cheque.
 The patient has to forward the cheque to you for payment.

-If you don’t receive the cheque or you haven’t banked it after 90 days, we cancel it and pay you the Medicare schedule fee using Electronic Funds Transfer (EFT).
+If you don’t get the cheque or you haven’t banked it after 90 days, we cancel it and pay you the Medicare schedule fee using Electronic Funds Transfer (EFT).

 Eligible health professionals